dianaamfr/LPOO_proj/README.md

 ----

-This project was developed by Diana Freitas and Eduardo Brito (@edurbrito) for LPOO 2019⁄2020.
+This project was developed by [Diana Freitas](https://github.com/dianaamfr) and [Eduardo Brito](https://github.com/edurbrito) for LPOO 2019⁄2020.

 ## MAIN FEATURES